studentbcw/Scoreboard_Project_Day_3/instructions.md

 We still need to call our draw() function!
 Let's put draw() at the bottom of our other function (the one that increases the score).

-Now, watch as every time you click the increase score button, the score goes up!

-## STRETCH GOALS

-If you finish early, try adding another button that decreases the score by one each time it's clicked.

-OR

-In the `style.css` file, find the `.bg-image` CSS class, and change the background to another background in our assets folder.